PreciousChicken/vim-groff-viewer/README.md

 The pdf-only document viewers [mupdf](https://mupdf.com/) and [apvlp](https://github.com/naihe2010/apvlv) do not work with the `-T pdf` option listed above.

+Error handling needs to be improved.
+If groff fails to create valid output due to a syntax error, no warning is generated and subsequently xdg-open may attempt to use the wrong application to open a file it does not recognise as postscript.

 ## Contributing

 Contributions welcome: issues, pull requests, etc.